lucasmouilleron/riverworldBeings/README.md

 Definitions
 -----------
-- Begining of mankind : Homo Erectus, 700K BC, assuming all beings on Riverworld can walk
+- Begining of mankind : Homo Erectus, -700K, assuming all beings on Riverworld can walk
 - End of mankind : 2016.
 In the book, all people die in 1983 after interacting with an alien civilisation.
-- Child Mortality *CM* : death of infants and children under the age of five
+- Child Mortality *CM* : death of infants and children under the age of 5
-- Infant Mortality *IM* : death of infants and children under the age of one
+- Infant Mortality *IM* : death of infants and children under the age of 1
 - Life Expectancy *LE* : average time a being is expected to live
 - Life Adult Expectancy *LAE* : average time a being is expected to live if he reachs 5 years old

 Datas
 -----
 - Dataset compiled amongst considered sources :
-    - until now `./data/population.csv`
+    - until now, conservative estimations for pre modern times : `./data/population-min.csv`
+    - until now, optimistic estimations for pre modern times : `./data/population-max.csv`
-    - including 2070 projections `./data/population-with-future.csv`
+    - including 2070 projections `./data/population-future.csv`
 - The dataset consists of Point In Times (*PIT*)
 - For each *PIT*, these metrics are available : year, beings count in millions, *LE*, *LAE*, *CM* and continental proportions
 - Depending on sources, *CM*, *IM*, *LE* and/or *LAE* are provided or not.
 Some datas have been extrapolated.
 Underlying model : *LE = CM * 5/2 + LAE * (1 - CM)*